Koenkk/zigbee2mqtt.io/docs/how_tos/how_to_sniff_zigbee_traffic.md

 Download and install the latest version of [Wireshark](https://www.wireshark.org/download.html).
 ZBOSS itself is portable and won't need to be installed.

 #### 3. Sniffing traffic
 On Ubuntu start wireshark with `sudo whsniff -c ZIGBEE_CHANNEL_NUMBER | wireshark -k -i -`.
 For Windows run the ZBOSS executable in `gui\zboss_sniffer.exe`, enter the path to your Wireshark executable and click on the `Start` button.
+For ZBOSS make sure the correct Zigbee channel is set, by default it will sniff on channel `0x0C (12)` but the default Zigbee2mqtt channel is 11 (`0x0B (11)`).

 Wireshark will start and log the Zigbee messages.
 As these messages are encrypted we need to add 2 encryption keys.
 The first one is the Trust Center link key, which is the same for (almost) every Zigbee network.
 The second one is the network encryption key (Transport Key).